NEST: Neural Estimation by Sequential Testing: Conclusion

 \section{Conclusion}

 In this study, we introduced a neural network-based psychophysical procedure called \acf{NEST}.
 The aim of using a neural network was to: (1) expand existing psychophysical procedures for high-dimensional problems; (2) free the experimenter from the requirement of choosing a parametric form in the fitting process required by the QUEST+ procedure, or a kernel function as in the \ac{GP} methods; and (3) improve the state-of-the-art performance for high-dimensional psychometric function estimation with a Bernoulli response variable.
 We showed that \ac{NEST} is able to outperform QUEST+ in high-dimensional problems, and that it performs better overall on psychometric function estimation than the state-of-the-art \ac{GP} methods.
 Subsequently, we demonstrated that our network is practically applicable for high-dimensional psychovisual experiments: firstly, we established that we could recover the \ac{CSF} function as a function of spatial frequency and of eccentricity within a reasonable experimentation time.
 Secondly, we showed that for a selected high-dimensional psychovisual experiment, using \ac{NEST} significantly reduced the number of trials and the amount of time needed to perform the experiment, while achieving better fits.
-These results show that \ac{NEST} offers significant benefits for conducting multi-dimensional psychovisual experiments. \\ \\ \textbf{CRediT authorship contribution statement} \\ \\ \textbf{Sjoerd Bruin}: methodology, investigation, formal analysis, data curation, visualization, validation, software, writing - original draft. \textbf{Ji\v{r}\'{i} Kosinka}: conceptualization, supervision, writing - review \& editing. \textbf{Cara Tursun}: conceptualization, supervision, writing - review \& editing \\ \\ \textbf{Declaration of competing interest} \\ The authors declare that there are no competing financial interests or personal relationships that could have influenced the work in this paper.
+These results show that \ac{NEST} offers significant benefits for conducting multi-dimensional psychovisual experiments. \\ \\ \textbf{CRediT authorship contribution statement} \\ \\ \textbf{Sjoerd Bruin}: methodology, investigation, formal analysis, data curation, visualization, validation, software, writing - original draft. \textbf{Ji\v{r}\'{i} Kosinka}: conceptualization, supervision, writing - review \& editing. \textbf{Cara Tursun}: conceptualization, supervision, writing - review \& editing \\ \\ \textbf{Declaration of competing interest} \\ The authors declare that there are no competing financial interests or personal relationships that could have influenced the work in this paper. \\ \\ \textbf{Data availability} \\ The live experiment data (in anonymized form) and simulation results will be made available on request.
+We have published a Github implementation of the \ac{NEST} algorithm for public use at: \href{https://github.com/Bruin96/nest-1/tree/v0.9.1}{https://github.com/Bruin96/nest-1/tree/v0.9.1}.